Christianity in Japan: Protestantism

+In 2020, Protestants in Japan constituted a religious minority of about 0.45% of the total population or 600,000 people.
+The United Church of Christ in Japan is the largest Protestant denomination.

 James Curtis Hepburn, M.D., LL.D.
 (March 13, 1815 – June 11, 1911) was the first Presbyterian missionary to Japan, arriving in 1859, the same year as the first ordained representatives of the Anglican Communion, the Rev., later Bishop, Channing Moore Williams, founder of Rikkyo University, Tokyo, and the Rev. John Liggins of the Episcopal Church in the United States of America.

 Hepburn went to Japan initially as a medical missionary with the American Presbyterian Mission opening a clinic in Kanagawa Prefecture, near present-day Tokyo.
 He later founded the Hepburn School, which developed into Meiji Gakuin University, and wrote a Japanese–English dictionary.
 In the dictionary's third edition, published in 1886, Hepburn adopted a new system for romanization of the Japanese language (Rōmajikai).

 This system is widely known as Hepburn romanization because Hepburn's dictionary popularized it.
 Hepburn also contributed to the Protestant translation of the Bible into Japanese.
 Hepburn returned to the United States in 1892.
 On March 14, 1905, Hepburn's 90th birthday, he was awarded the decoration of the Order of the Rising Sun, third class.
 Hepburn was the second foreigner to receive this honor.

 Divie Bethune McCartee was the first ordained Presbyterian minister missionary to visit Japan, in 1861–1862.
 His gospel tract translated into Japanese was among the first Protestant literature in Japan.
 In 1865 McCartee moved back to Ningbo, China, but others have followed in his footsteps.
 There was a burst of growth of Christianity in the late 19th century when Japan reopened its doors to the West.
 Protestant church growth slowed dramatically in the early 20th century under the influence of the military government during the Shōwa period.

 The post-World War II years have seen increasing activity by evangelicals, initially with North American influence, and some growth occurred between 1945 and 1960.
 The Japanese Bible Society was established in 1937 with the help of National Bible Society of Scotland (NBSS, now called the Scottish Bible Society), the American Bible Society, the British and Foreign Bible Society.

+The Seventh-day Adventist Church's Japan presence: William Calhoun Grainger was an educator, college president, and pioneer missionary to Japan.
+Teruhiko Okohira, who had been a Healdsburg College student from Japan, invited Grainger to accompany him back to his homeland to spread the Advent message there.

+In 1896 the Foreign Mission Board agreed to send him to Japan.
+He arrived at Yokohama Harbor on November 19, 1896.
+Before long he and Okohira opened Shiba Japanese-English Bible School in Tokyo.
+By the end of 1899 the first Seventh-day Adventist Church in Japan was organized with thirteen members.
+As of June 30, 2023 the denomination reported 97 Churches, 48 Companies and 15,095 official members.